-In 2020 alone, a lot changed.
-You need to make sure your mission, values and employer branding content reflect how your company has responded to these tough times.
+You need to make sure your present-day mission, values and employer branding content reflect how your company has evolved and persevered through a unpredictable time (and is ready to push through any future challenges.)

-Addressing these topics and getting buy-in from your entire company on any changes during this transition will help you be successful when it comes time to share your employee value proposition and mission with the world again.
+Addressing these topics and getting buy-in from your entire company on this modernization will help you be successful when it comes time to share your employee value proposition and mission with the world again.

-As you think about ways to ease back into hiring, focusing on your employer branding is key.
+As you think about ways to ease back into hiring, focusing on your branding is key.
 Despite its longer ramp up time, an employer brand can heavily influence a company's candidate pipeline and recruiting metrics: